Our Current and Recent Research Students

 We have a thriving postgraduate community, with around 75 current PhD students, and many more MA students.
 The profiles of some of our current and recent PhD students can be found here.

-Marc Botha is currently a full-time research associate on the Leverhulme Tipping Points project, in the Department of English Studies at Durham University.
+Marc Botha is Lecturer in Modern and Contemporary Literature and Theory in the Department of English Studies at Durham University.

 Prior to turning full-time to academia, I taught and performed widely as a classical saxophonist in South Africa while completing my undergaduate and MA studies at the University of Pretoria, South Africa.
 I first came to Durham as a Doctoral Fellow in 2006, and completed my doctorate in 2011 under the supervision of Patricia Waugh.
 In 2012 I was appointed Lecturer in English at the University of Pretoria, and was subsequently seconded as a research associate to the Leverhulme Trust Tipping Points project hosted by Durham’s Institute for Hazard Risk and Resilience.
 I was appointed to my current position as Lecturer in the Department of English Studies in 2016, and am also an Honorary Research Fellow at the University of Witwatersrand, South Africa.

 My research interrogates the intersection of critical theory, modern and contemporary literature, and interdisciplinary aesthetics.
 It focuses on elaborating particular concepts – minimum, event, vulnerability, fragility, object, encounter, end – and the ways these concepts travel between histories, places, cultures and media.
 These concepts are put to work in three separate but interrelated areas: minimalism; fragility and vulnerability studies; and queer ecologies.